DeconstruCT.F 2023 - Space Ahoy

 2. SSTV transmission

-I opened and listened to the audio and I heard some transmission sound.
+I opened the audio file and listened to it, and I heard some transmission sounds.

-From here I followed the more detailled writup from Dvd848 to setup all I need to recover the picture:
+From here on, I followed the more detailed writeup from Dvd848 to set up all I needed to recover the picture:

 1